 In 2002, UNESCO declared that education for sustainable development (ESD) “is an emerging but dynamic concept that encompasses a new vision of education that seeks to empower people of all ages to assume responsibility for creating a sustainable future” (p.
 5).
 However, it was with the development of the UN Sustainable Development Goals (SDGs) that ESD really took off, significantly shaped by the work of existing fields of education, in particular environmental and sustainability education, and global citizenship education (Sund & Pashby, 2018).
 The umbrella of ESD encompasses a range of perspectives.
 As Mochizuki (2015) notes, “On the one hand, ESD is open to a diverse array of disciplines and theoretical traditions.
 On the other hand, ESD lacks a clear definition and there is no consensus on competencies to be fostered through ESD or education for sustainability.”
 There are, for instance, debates about whether ESD should focus more on technical questions about the transfer of specific knowledge (e.g. scientific knowledge or management strategies), more practical questions about the “how” of changing of attitudes and behaviors, or more moral questions about the purpose of education (Sund & Pashby, 2018).

-Rather than debate how ESD should be articulated and practiced, in this paper we denaturalize the idea of sustainable development itself, consider how it can be read through a decolonial critique, and then consider the educational implications that follow.
+More than 50 articles addressing pedagogical and philosophical questions in ESD and EE have been published by EPAT since 2010.
+Three recent texts that examine both the purpose of education and the “how” of changing attitudes and behaviours are relevant for the arguments we would like to put forward.
+Misiaszek (2020) uses popular education and a reinvented Freirean pedagogy to make the case for problematizing interpretations of development and sustainability in the context of “post-truthism”.
+Misiaszek argues that mainstream definitions of development are mobilized to “(1) ignore or falsely justify socio-environmental violence; (2) increase polarization between ‘us’ and ‘them’ that justifies socio-environmental violence; upon ‘them’; and (3) ignore or falsify the laws of nature.” (p.
+748) His argument aligns with an important moral critique put forward by Kopnina (2016; 2020) who problematizes the fact that economic growth is promoted as a panacea for addressing inequalities and unsustainability challenges.
+Kopnina argues that the SDGs will likely only lead to more unsustainability by expanding unsustainable resource consumption, and the objectification and commodification of the planet and its elements exacerbating environmental destruction, social tensions and climate change.
+In a response to an EPAT editorial written by Peters (2018) titled “The Armageddon Club: education for the future of humanity”, Wals (2019) draws attention to a hidden curriculum of unsustainability permeating mainstream education and proposes a critical relational pedagogy of hope as a direction for schools.

+Although we find many resonances in Misiaszek’s, Kopnina’s and Wal’s critiques of unsustainability and/or sustainable development, our proposition for a way forward is not grounded on the notions of hope, empowerment and liberation that the authors spouse.
+Our ontological critique of modernity-coloniality proposes the interruption of a mode of existence grounded on different forms of human exceptionalisms, exaltation, and entitlements, rather than an expansion of those.
+However, instead of debating how ESD should be articulated and practiced, this paper adds to the problematization of sustainable development, proposes a possible decolonial critique that highlights a “negative” dimension of education, as well as the context and contributions of Indigenous, Black and racialized scholars, and considers the educational implications that follow.